 Labrador Retriever Temperament

 The Labrador is famed for being friendly and affectionate to people and other dogs.
-After all, they’re the number 1 family dog in America.
-In a family setting, Labs bond well with both adults, children, and other pets.
-They are always eager to please and fun-loving too.
+After all, they are the number 1 family dog in America.
+In a family setting, Labs bond well with both adults, kids, and other pets.
+They’re always eager to please and fun-loving too.

 Labrador Retrievers are very energetic and athletic, hence require lots of exercise sessions such as swimming, vigorous walks, or a game of fetch.
-You need to keep this breed physically and mentally occupied to prevent boredom.
+You need to keep this dog both physically and mentally occupied to prevent boredom.

-Because of their high level of intelligence (they are ranked No. 7 in Stanley Coren’s The Intelligence of Dogs) and their adaptable nature, the Lab can be trained to carry out a variety of tasks, including hunting, therapy work, tracking, detection among others.
+Because of their high level of intelligence (they are ranked No. 7 in Stanley Coren’s The Intelligence of Dogs) and their adaptable nature, the Lab can be trained to carry out a variety of tasks, such as hunting, therapy work, tracking, detection and more.

 Highlights: Patient, Loyal, Noble

-The history of Newfies stems from the Canadian province of Newfoundland, as with Labs.
+The history of Newfies starts from the Canadian province of Newfoundland, as the same with Labs.
 This huge working dog is believed to have descended from dogs brought to the area by European explorers.
 It is believed that Newfies evolved from black retrievers and the Great Pyrenees.

 Bred as shipboard working dogs, the Newfoundland helped fishermen retrieve fishing nets to show, haul carts, and rescue people from drowning.
 Today, Newfies are one of the most beloved breeds due to their gentle personality and patient nature.
 They still serve as water rescue dogs.